 There were no regionally significant transportation improvement projects in the UFR TPR portion of the Southern Subarea, and no amendments are proposed for this cycle.
-The 2012-2017 STIP does include construction of a park-and-ride lot in Fort Lupton on US-85.
+However, the travel model was updated to reflect the widening of WCR 49.

 Air Quality Modeling Assumptions